I want to give an honest Alpha Brain review today, because I’ve been taking this supplement for nearly two years, and have loved it overall.

 The main benefit, however, that the researchers found, was verbal recall.
 This explains why Alpha Brain helps improve your vocabulary and helps you string together sentences more easily.

 Overall, I would recommend Alpha Brain to anyone who uses their brain a lot on the regular.
 If you have a job that’s speech intensive, writing intensive, or memory intensive, I would highly recommend it.

-I’m not going to lie and say that Alpha Brain is more effective than modafinil or kratom, because it isn’t.
-BUT, there’s far more research backing it up, and it’s far safer, so that’s definitely a good trade off.
-In fact, one of the things that I like about Alpha Brain is that it’s safe to combine with modafinil, coffee, kratom, and a bunch of other nootropics, because it works naturally.
+In fact, one of the things that I like about Alpha Brain is that it’s actually safe to COMBINE with modafinil, coffee, kratom, and a bunch of other nootropics, because it works naturally.